dylanlott/vedh/.planning/phases/02-guest-host-activation/02-UI-SPEC.md

 Exceptions:
 - **44px minimum** hit target for any icon-only interactive control (chip remove `×`, modal close `×`, notice dismiss if one is ever added) — applies at every width, not only <768px.
+  **Every icon-only control must also carry an accessible name** — an `aria-label` or visually-hidden text node naming the specific action and its target (e.g.
+  `aria-label="Remove Lightning Bolt from decklist"`, not `aria-label="Remove"`).
+A bare `×` glyph is not an accessible name; since the app uses no icon library, these glyph buttons are the only icon-only controls in the phase and are easy to ship unlabelled.
 - Existing embedding chrome in `FormCreateGame.vue`/`JoinGameView.vue` (game name, deck size, format fields, modal frame padding) is **not** retrofitted to this scale this phase — only the newly-built `DeckImportPanel`/`CommanderReview`/`QuickStartView` content follows it